globe-and-citizen/layer8_dep/README.md

 # Following Steps
 ## Connect L8 to your chosen PG database server
-1) If you're using Docker, use command: docker run --env=POSTGRES_USER=default_user --env=POSTGRES_PASSWORD=1234 --env=POSTGRES_DB=local_rs --env=PG_TRUST_LOCALNET=true -p 5544:5432 -d postgres:latest
+1) If you're using Docker, use command:
+*GOTCHA* Note the server, password, and ports! docker run --env=POSTGRES_USER=default_user --env=POSTGRES_PASSWORD=1234 --env=POSTGRES_DB=local_rs --env=PG_TRUST_LOCALNET=true -p 5544:5432 -d postgres:latest

+2) If your using a local PG DB, simply confirm the username, password, and name of the db you created.

 2) You will need to run the following queries in your database to create the necessary tables:
 ```